holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/06_skills_assessment_2/lesson_plan.md

 ## EQ's

-- Why are tests important?
+- What do we want to remember?
-- What is the best kind of test?
+- What do we actually remember?

 ## Lesson Plan

-The goal of this lesson is to give students enough information that they can continue to independently work through the skills assessment.
+The goal of this lesson is to give students enough information so that they can continue to independently work through the skills assessment.
 Prior to them going off on their own, we will do a quick review.
-After that, I will introduce unit tests and explain why they're so important.
-Finally, as a class we will solve a simple problem - complete with unit tests - before the students finally strike out on their own.
+Then, as a class we will solve a simple problem before the students finally strike out on their own.

 ### Setup